 (3) The SSCH must be a PhD-level course, although recent PhD graduates and advanced Master’s students may be invited to attend.
 The duration of the summer school as well as the number of included students and teachers depend on preferences of organisers.

-(4) There can be no fees for participants and they have to be provided with free or almost free accommodation.
+(4) The SSC recommends that there can be either no fees or only low fees for participants and they have to be provided with free or almost free accommodation.

 (5) Confirmed official ESEH support for a summer school may help obtaining funding, thus organising committees can submit their applications prior to having secure funding.
 Please submit your proposal only if it is highly likely that the entire financial construction will be covered as planned.